seosgithub/BooJS/README.md

   * Is not a unix tool in any sense

 I don't think any of this is the `PhantomJS`'s team fault; it's just not their focus or target.

-### Why would I use BooJS over my browser console?
-You wouldn't, if you preferred that.  *BooJS* was designed for continuous integration environments and has evolved into fun for shell scripting (i.e. `netcatesque`) and even dynamic website page analysis.
-Some users also prefer CLI over GUI.

-### ...Capistrano?
-Capistrano is great for integration tests for behaviors; many users prefer to use both `BooJS` for the javascript layer and then `Capistrano` for behavioral testing, especially with frameworks like `cucumber`.  `BooJS` is faster to boot and and more determinant than `Capistrano` while `Capistrano` is able to verify behavior across browsers and visuals.
-They go well togeather.

-### Why Ruby?
-Ruby has many shortcomings; Nonetheless, ruby is an excellent language for writing tools in.
-Ruby has a culture of testing, a mature gem database that contains many *js* parsers, increadible syntax that includes N-embeddable strings within strings without ugly escape sequences, and good support for `POSIX` interfaces.

-Did you know that *WebKit* uses *Ruby* to pre-compile it's **Javascript** bytecode interpreter *LLInt*? https://trac.webkit.org/browser/releases/Apple/Safari%206.0.2/JavaScriptCore/offlineasm

 ### When should I use boojs?
 When you need to test javascript code that needs to run in a browser but don't necessarily need to test the UI components.